 - Problems making decisions or remembering things

 - Decreased interest or involvement in work

-If you notice these symptoms in any of your employees, it may be time to start developing initiatives to improve staff wellbeing in the office.
+If you notice these symptoms in any of your employees, it may be time to start developing corporate wellness initiatives to improve employee wellbeing in the office.

-- Flexible Work Hours– Flexible work (telecommuting, flexible scheduling, part-time professional roles, and freelance jobs) greatly affects well-being when it comes to work, stress, and mental health.
-Companies with flexible work options are very appealing to prospects, AND it has been proven that flexible work options have zero negative effect on workers’ output work quality.
+- Flexible Work Hours – Flexible work (telecommuting, flexible scheduling, part-time professional roles, and freelance jobs) greatly affects well-being when it comes to work, stress, and mental health.
+Companies with flexible work options are very appealing to prospects, AND it has been proven that flexible work options have zero negative effect on workers’ output.

 - Ergonomic desk and seat options are essential for reducing the odds of injury.